 Office: C031 Plant Sciences

 Currently, my main focus is teaching.
-One of my research goals is to develop (and later implement) methods that bring hands-on science experiments/demonstrations to high enrollment (150 + student) classes at CSU.
+One of my goals is to develop (and later implement) methods that bring hands-on science experiments/demonstrations to high enrollment (150 + student) classes at CSU.
 This includes both traditionally taught and online course development.
+I am also very interested in how writing-to-learn (WTL) models can be used in science classrooms to help foster critical thinking and information retention for non-science majors.

 Courses I Teach: